kpfleming/esphome-sunpower/FULL_CONFIGURATION.md

 numbers of all three components are specified using substitution variables.

-Since this configuration publishes data for hundreds of sensors, the JSON filter and JSON data buffer sizes have been specified, since the default sizes would be insufficient.
+Since this configuration publishes data for hundreds of sensors, the JSON filter and JSON data buffer sizes have been specified, as the default sizes would be insufficient.

 ## sunpower_solar_panel.yml